 Ms. Ansari is experienced in handling both federal and state tax controversies in relation to income, withholding tax and sales and use tax issues.
 She represents clients before the taxing authorities, in audits and in negotiating settlements, and has appeared in New Jersey Tax Court.

 Ms. Ansari currently serves as Chair of the Taxation Section of the New Jersey State Bar Association and is Co-chair of the Tax-Exempt Organizations Committee of the Taxation Section of the New Jersey State Bar Association.
-She is currently serving a fourth term on the Supreme Court Committee on the Tax Court.
-Ms. Ansari is currently a Board Member of the Volunteer Center of Bergen County.
+She is serving a fourth term on the Supreme Court Committee on the Tax Court.
+Ms. Ansari is a Board Member of the Volunteer Center of Bergen County.

 Ms. Ansari has published “In the Line of Fire: Helping Employees After a Disaster,” in the March 2013 issue of COMMERCE.
 She has also published “The Leveraged Partnership-Have Your Cake and Eat it Too,” in the Winter 2010 edition of The Practical Tax Lawyer.
 Ms. Ansari has had various speaking engagements including at the NJICLE 2013 Leonard M. Goldberg Federal Tax Law Symposium, on “Recent Developments in Unrelated Business Taxable Income.”